Reflecting on end of year position to discover a better business performance strategy

 Charge out Value

 What value does the business charge it’s time per staff member or discipline.
 As mentioned above, there is often times in which discounts are considered and utilised in order to win a pitch or retain a client.
 The reality often is, that unless there is a substantial creep on a quote, most retained work has fee’s renegotiated much less often than required to keep a healthy margin on work conducted.
+Quarterly and annual analysis of data will show as margins dwindled and allow ample time for fee re-negotiation.

 The total figure of incoming monies for work conducted or prospective work.
 Tempora recommend that income represents monies already within a bank account controlled by a company.
-When running reports on data, Tempora advises that income only refer to monies actually received.
+When running reports on speculative data, Tempora advises that income only refer to monies actually received.

 Total Projected Income